programmer90000/fitness-logger/docs/screens.md

 ## `app/screens/create-workout/`
 The `app/screens/create-workout/` directory is used to create a screen to create a new workout.
 This screen contains a button to begin a new workout.
 It also contains all of the workout presets created by the user

+## `app/screens/log-workout/`
+This screens uses the `WorkoutForm` component in `app/components/workout-form` to display a form to create a new workout